Job Search: 6 Ways To Find Your Next Job

 A job or career fair is a special event that aims to get companies and potential employees together to network and share information.
 These events are frequented by big companies that are looking to recruit large numbers of employees as well as fresh graduates for training programs.
 You will find organizations of all sizes, recruiters and possibly even colleges and universities at these events.

-Since you will be meeting with potential new employers for the first time, aim to make a great first impression and wear appropriate, professional clothing.
-It is also a good idea to make a list of questions that you want to ask the recruiters.
-You will make a memorable impression if you appear genuinely interested in a company.
-Also, ensure that you are friendly and personable when talking to potential employers and that you sound confident and maintain eye contact when speaking.
+Since you'll be meeting with potential new employers for the first time, aim to make a great first impression and wear appropriate, professional clothing.
+It's also a good idea to make a list of questions that you want to ask the recruiters.
+You'll make a memorable impression if you appear genuinely interested in a company.
+Also, ensure that you're friendly and personable when talking to potential employers and that you sound confident and maintain eye contact when speaking.

 In the week following the job fair, be sure to follow up with the people you connected with.
 Even if you have decided that the company is not an ideal fit for you, it is polite to thank the individual and add them to your network.
 You never know when a contact will be useful in your future job hunt.